beebass/GPHD135/louis_armstrong/README.md

 ### HOMEWORK

-1. Choose a musician you like (college learning env. appropriate) has a really long wikipedia page
+1. Choose two musicians you like (college learning env. appropriate) who have long wikipedia pages
 2. Copy the `louis_armstrong_start.html` file, rename it to your musician
 3. Update all info to be about your musician.
 Should have:
     - Main title